srnd/s4-core/README.md

 bot.setConnector(bot.CONNECTOR_TYPES.TYPE_MESSAGE_SENDER, telegram); // send messages to Telegram bot.setConnector(bot.CONNECTOR_TYPES.TYPE_MESSAGE_HANDLER, slack); // receive messages from Slack
 // you can switch those two connectors around and receive from Telegram instead of Slack!
+// you can also make both of them telegram or slack

 // this is documented here: https://github.com/StudentRND/s4/wiki/Commands
 bot.addCommand("echo", "Echo the specified text.", function(message, args, channel, username){